 Script to Screen Grads on Jury Duty

-A select group of Centennial Advanced Television and Film Script to Screen Program graduates has been invited to form the pre-jury for the prestigious TIFF-CBC Screenwriter Award for the second year in a row.
+A select group of Centennial Advanced Television and Film – Script to Screen Program graduates have been invited to form the pre-jury for the prestigious TIFF-CBC Screenwriter Award for the second year in a row.

 The call for feature film script applications went live October 30.
 The deadline is November 30.
 The pre-jury will read all the submissions in December and supply the official jury with a shortlist of the scripts it thinks merit award consideration.
 The winner of the $10,000 cash prize will be announced in January, 2019.